 These are the best designed way to carry water on kayaking trips as they are bombproof, have great carrying straps, 3 ways to pour water and complete collapsibility when empty.
 But a manufacturing glitch (I understand this is from the anti-bacterial treatment added to the interior coating) causes a plastic taste in the water, making the water unusable for drinking.
 I originally purchased one-six liter and three-ten liter bags (value of almost C$200), had them replaced 10 years later by MSR but with no improvement.
 The taste makes the water not usable even for boiling vegetables.
 As sea water is often used for dishes and boiling vegetables, there is no need to carry nonpotable water.

 b.
 Wine Bladders.
-Available new, these will become my method of carrying water in kayaks.
+Available new, these have become my method of carrying water in kayaks.
+I sewed nylon bags with straps to hold my wine bladders.

 c.
 2 litre juice bottles: Two of these fit behind my seat.
 This is readily available water used on a daily basis.